Employment Opportunities

 For more information, contact Bethany Bower.

-The Georgetown University Campus Recreation department produces e-communications, social media posts, short videos, digital/print graphics, and a website.
-Communications Assistants assist the Assistant Director of Marketing in the creation, organization, and distribution of materials to all channels of communication.
+The Georgetown University Campus Recreation department produces e-communications, social media posts, short videos, and digital/print graphics.
+Communications Assistants aid the Assistant Director of Marketing in the creation, organization, and distribution of materials to all channels of communication.
 Communications Assistants can expect to assist with social media content, newsletters, blogs, outreach, and more.
 Knowledge of major social media platforms (Facebook, Twitter, Instagram) is required.
-An understanding of Hootsuite is recommended but not required.
 Some weekend work is required.

 For more information, contact Chris Baunoch.